Who is Liable for a Kansas City Truck Accident?

 According to the Missouri State Highway Patrol, 2,704 personal injury crashes involving commercial motor vehicles occurred in 2020, so truck accidents are relatively common.
 Our experienced truck accident attorneys at Hollis Law Firm are prepared to listen to your story and gather information, so you can pinpoint the at-fault party and seek financial compensation.

-Who May Be Responsible for a Kansas City Truck Accident?
+Who May Be Responsible for Truck Accident Liability in Kansas City?

 In addition to preserving evidence, writing down your side of the story, and following your doctor’s orders, it’s also imperative to figure out who to hold accountable for your injuries.
 Multiple parties could potentially be responsible for the incident, so you should take every detail of the accident into account.
+In commercial truck accidents, various entities may share responsibility for the damages incurred by victims.
 Possible liable parties for a truck accident include the following:

-• Truck driver: If the driver of the truck was driving recklessly, under the influence, or fatigued, they could be held liable.
+• Truck driver: If the driver of the semi-truck was driving recklessly, under the influence, or fatigued, they could be held liable.

-• Employer of the driver: The driver’s employer who owns the truck may also be responsible if they failed to carry out proper maintenance on the vehicle or did not provide adequate training.
+• Employer of the driver: The trucking company that owns the truck may also be responsible if they fail to carry out proper maintenance on the vehicle or do not provide adequate training.

 • Truck manufacturer: A defective part may have caused the accident.
 In this case, the manufacturer of that part would be held liable.

-• Other drivers: Another driver may be responsible if they caused the truck to swerve or stop suddenly.
+• Other drivers: Another driver may be responsible if they cause the truck to swerve or stop suddenly.
+Drivers of passenger vehicles can sometimes be at fault due to reckless driving behavior.

 • Government agencies: If poor road infrastructure caused the accident, the local government entity responsible for the maintenance of the road could be held liable.